CalderaWP/Caldera-Forms/readme.txt

 = 1.3.5 =
 Better file fields, forms in modals, usage tracking for your forms!
 = 1.3.4 =
 Major update!
-Better emails form your form, better form editor.
+Better emails from your form, better form editor.
 Caldera Forms !!

 = 1.4.5 =
 See: https://wp.me/p5JPPE-9bv for details.